 - Data that identifies individuals created on external sites, e.g. social networking sites not owned by the University, third party sites where there is no permission to employ shared information, etc.

-- Sensitive information on religious belief and sexual orientation will not be used as part of the analytical models.
-Should any other sensitive data items be required for learning analytics, consent will have to be obtained by a suitable means, such as through changes to the Data Protection Policy.
+- Special category (i.e. sensitive information) on religious belief and sexual orientation will not be used as part of the analytical models.
+Should any other special category data items be required for learning analytics, the legal basis will have to be considered, data subjects informed, potentially consent will need to be sought.
 Any combinations of data or derived data that may contravene an individual’s right to respect for their private and family life will not be used.

 6.1 The quality, robustness and validity of student engagement data and analysis will be monitored by Newman University, which will use its best endeavours to ensure that: